-Named after the Club’s first Professional and former Ryder Cup Captain, the Bernard Hunt golf course is home to the PGA Senior Professional Championship until 2020.
-Recently, it was named in the Next 100 top golf courses in England by Golf World.
+Named after the club’s first professional and former Ryder Cup captain, the Bernard Hunt golf course is home to the PGA Senior Professional Championship and is a regular feature in England's top 100 rankings.

 This beautiful tree-lined Championship golf course is slightly longer than the Longcross and is designed to be more forgiving off the tee.
 It offers real variety with a more open feel, but although it is a very different test, it is no less challenging or enjoyable.
 Despite its length, the course still embraces the natural beauty of raised tees and meandering fairways through picturesque parkland.